arthurskowronek/WormAnalysis/README.md

 3.  **Worm Analysis**: Deep Learning (YOLO) based detection and classification (WT vs. Mutant).
 4.  **Data Management**: Automated file organization and usage statistics.
 5.  **Model Training**: Integrated interface for re-training or fine-tuning models.

+**User guide:** A pdf and a pptx files are available in the `docs/` directory, describing the application, its features, and how to use it.

 ---